sylefeb/Silice/learn-silice/Documentation.md

 > The `<::` operator is *very important*: it allows to relax timing constraints (reach higher frequencies), by accepting a one cycle latency.
 As a general rule, using delayed operators (indicated by `::`) is recommended whenever possible.

-Bound expressions can refer to other bound expressions.
+Expression trackers can refer to other trackers.
 Note that when mixing  `<:` and `<::` the second operator (`<::`) will not change the behavior of the first tracker.
 Silice will issue a warning in that situation, which can be silenced by adding a `:` in front of the first tracker, example:

 ```c
   uint9 a_plus_b        <:  a + b;